 The bus was large and very nice.
 It had a smooth ride and didn’t stop as much as the interprovincial buses to pick up passengers along the way, although it did stop more than we thought it would.

 A Taste of Ecuadorian Driving

-This guy is on track to win the Darwin Award.
+And the other guy (left image) is on track to win the Darwin Award.
 You can see in the video that he was on his phone the entire time I filmed him while he was riding his motorcycle on the highway.
 Dude.
 That’s a toilet posture.
 You’re not on the can!
 You’re on the highway!
 On a motorcycle!
 Pay attention!